 Big Projects

 It was not until I saw him in American History X that I realized there was a whole lot of potential in the kid, and that he was definitely headed somewhere.
 It was an arresting plot introducing Furlong to a strange world of possibilities.
-His colossal chance of making it big in Hollywood gawked at him not to forget the success of Terminator 2 that had already shot him in the air.
+His colossal chance of making it big in Hollywood stood right in front of him, especially after the massive success of Terminator 2 had already launched him into stardom.

 By that time, our Terminator Boy had already visited T2 in 3D and was looking solid in those acting shoes.
 I came across Detroit Rock City on HBO and loved it instantly.
-That rebellious attitude was singing songs in my head too.
+That rebellious attitude resonated with me too.

 That’s when I also encountered the Steve Buscemi movie Animal Factory which I instantly fell in love with.
 The Edward Bunker story was great and I couldn’t help but cry alongside his seriousness.

-He was a Hollywood heartthrob alright, and he looked so cool that I just wanted to be like him.
-He smoked and everything which isn’t a good thing to copy but I kind of liked that reckless demeanor I guess.
-All those photos with his love interest Liz Levy used to come so rad that I copied his style, that messy hair that carefree attitude, everything secretly hoping Liz to show up sometime.
+He was a Hollywood heartthrob, alright, and he looked so cool that I just wanted to be like him.
+He smoked and carried that reckless demeanour around him — not exactly something to idolise, but as a teenager, it looked undeniably cool.
+All those photos with his love interest, Liz Levy, used to come so rad that I copied his style, that messy hair, that carefree attitude, everything, secretly hoping my Liz would show up sometime.

 The Lost Terminator boy